MSkjel/esphome-flexit-modbus-server/README.md

 ## Limitations
 - Setting the Supply Air Temperature is only possible without a CI600 connected.
 This is a limitation emposed by Flexit in the CS60.
 - The ESP has to be switched on before the CS60 as the CS60 only starts polling servers that are actually responding when it starts up.
 - Setting the server address to 2 does not seem to work, even though the CS60 actually tries to poll this too.
 Only 1(If no CI600 connected) or 3.
+- Some of the settings are set to optimistic and will not reflect changes done using another panel/modbus server.
+They will also be initialized with default values first time.

 ## License